Cliveo/power-platform-prompts/README.md

    ```

 3. **Usage**
+   - Browse the available [Prompts](.github/prompts/Prompt.prompt.md) for Dataverse customization
    - Use the provided prompts in the Dataverse environment connected to git
    - Leverage GitHub Copilot suggestions for customizing components
    - Commit your changes using standard Git workflows